jonfernq/Learning/OperatingSystems/2CPUScheduling/README.md

 These are some of the most common CPU scheduling algorithms used in operating systems.
 The choice of scheduling algorithm depends on the specific requirements of the system and the trade-offs between response time, throughput, and fairness.

-### First-Come, First-Served (FCFS): Python Code
+### First-Come, First-Served (FCFS) Scheduling: Python Code

-Please describe First-Come, First-Served (FCFS) with a simple Python program.
+> Please describe First-Come, First-Served (FCFS) with a simple Python program that displays the time sequence of processes executing and also the processing and waiting time for each process.

 First-Come, First-Served (FCFS) scheduling algorithm is a non-preemptive algorithm that selects the process that arrived first and executes it until completion.
 Here is a simple Python program to implement the FCFS scheduling algorithm:

 Here the code displays the time sequence of processes executing and also the processing and waiting time for each process: